-A small proportion of mammogram tests (5-15%)may not be conclusive and require additional mammogram or breast ultrasound.
+A small proportion of mammogram tests (5-15%) may not be conclusive and require additional mammogram, breast ultrasound or MRI.

 Since early and accurate diagnosis is key to survival of breast cancer, ensure your breast examinations (CBE), ultrasound and mammograms are done in specialist centers like ours.